Ddylen/F-FI224-4/README.md

 ###### follow_me_updated_openpose
 Code to command the UR5 to move its end effector along the trajectory of the wrist from a recording.

-#### JSON Files
-Various JSON files that contain the kinaesthetically taught trajectories that the UR5 uses to cook are also included in this folder

 ### Folders

 #### trajectory